MicrosoftDocs/sql-docs/azure-sql/database/failover-group-add-single-database-tutorial.md

 ---

-## 3 - Test failover
+## 3 - Test failover (no data loss)

-In this step, you will fail your failover group over to the secondary server, and then fail back using the Azure portal.
+In this step, you will failover your failover group over to the secondary server, and then fail back using the Azure portal.

 # [Azure portal](#tab/azure-portal)